About Jason Houston

 Cliché mirror-selfie-with-camera and early pandemic hair, Boulder, Colorado.

-Photographer and filmmaker Jason Houston explores how we live on the planet and with each other through community, culture, and human experience.
-Through his work he is committed to art and action that seeks to deconstruct colonial worldviews and dismantle white supremacy culture.
+Photographer and filmmaker Jason Houston explores how we live on the planet and with each other through community, culture, and the diversity of human experience.
+Through his work, he is committed to art and action that seeks to deconstruct colonial worldviews and dismantle white supremacy culture.

-In addition to his still photography, Jason runs eight16creative, a cause-driven moving media production company focused on racial justice, Indigenous-centered voices, and the decolonization of humanity’s relationships with Earth and each other, with his life+creative partner Dewi Sungai Marquis-Houston.
+In addition to his still photography, Jason runs eight16 creative with his life and creative partner Dewi Sungai, where they produce values-driven art and media on racial justice, Indigenous-centered voices, and decolonization of humanity’s relationships with Earth and each other.

 Downloading and backing up—a week up river, and going on two months in the field—documenting illegal mining and narco landgrabs in the Peruvian Amazon. (photo Chris Fagan)